How to Find Offshore Bank Accounts in a High-Asset Divorce

 - An investigation of the bank where offshore accounts may be hidden.

 It is not illegal to have foreign bank accounts, but in a divorce, equitable division of assets requires revealing all assets, including those in offshore accounts.
 If you believe your spouse has hidden assets in offshore accounts, you need the help of a high-asset divorce attorney to assist you.

 Penalties for Hiding Assets in Unreported Offshore Accounts

 The division of marital property is an important matter in a high-asset divorce.
 One spouse may engage in various actions to attempt to reduce the value of an asset, such as transferring money to a family member, or more aggressive actions, such as closing joint accounts and moving money to accounts in their own name.
 These actions can be discovered with the help of a forensic accountant – and discovering these actions may be critical to your future financial health.
 If the person has not reported an offshore account, they may face serious legal problems, including owing penalties, back taxes, and other civil and criminal penalties.
 Unfortunately, if you signed a tax return, you may be swept into a problem that makes your life difficult.

 If you believe your spouse has hidden offshore accounts, speak to a qualified, experienced divorce lawyer immediately.
 Your lawyer can review the facts and advise you whether engaging a forensic accountant is the right decision for you.

 Divorce Lawyer for High-Asset Cases

-Contact Law Offices of Sheryl R. Rentz, P.C. toll-free at (866) 290-9292 to discuss property division issues in divorce, including issues regarding hidden offshore accounts.
+Contact Law Offices of Sheryl R. Rentz, P.C. at (610) 645-0100 to discuss property division issues in divorce, including issues regarding hidden offshore accounts.
 You can trust us to zealously protect your rights and interests.